St Ives

 Problem

-You might have heard this riddle before, which dates back to the 18th century:
+You might have heard this riddle before, which is from the 18th century:

 As I was going to St Ives, I met a man with seven wives, Each wife had seven sacks, Each sack had seven cats, Each cat had seven kittens: Kittens, cats, sacks, and wives, How many were going to St Ives? |

-Can you make up your own riddle like these ones for a friend to solve?
+Next, make up your own riddle like this for someone else to solve.
 (Remember to work out the answer so you can tell them if they're right or not!)

 Teachers' Resources